WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 <div float="right"><img src="./resources/Git10.png" /></div>

-- The purpose of the .gitignore file is to allow you to ignore files that you never want to commit into a repository ie... editor backup files, build products or local configuration overrides.
+- The purpose of the .gitignore file is to allow you to ignore files that you never want to commit into a repository (ie... editor backup files, build products or local configuration overrides).

 - You can generate a .gitignore file by browsing to <mark>https://www.gitignore.io/</mark>